psemdel/py-trading-bot/docs/installation_guide.md

 # Import the dump (optional)
 Reimport the dump file using "python manage.py loaddata dump.json" to fill your database with some financial products: CAC40, DAX, Nasdaq100 and S&P 500.

+# Start IB (if applicable)
+Start interactive broker, if you want to trade with it.
+This step is optional.

 # Start the bot
 Click on start_bot.sh